What Are Submodalities In NLP? Submodalities are one of the most important concepts in Neuro Linguistic Programming.

 It’s no secret that people use different submodalities to represent the world around them.
 For example, some people might see the world in black and white, while others might see it in color.
 Some people might hear the world in high-pitched frequencies, while others might hear it in a lower tone.

-In order to understand how someone is thinking or feeling, you need to be able to identify which submodality they are using unconsciously.
+To understand how someone is thinking or feeling, you need to be able to identify which submodality they are using unconsciously.
 Let’s discuss how you can tell if someone is using a particular submodality unconsciously or on purpose.
 We will also provide examples of how you can use this information to your advantage.

 Some people use a particular submodality unconsciously without realizing it.
 For example, a person may have learned to associate a certain color with happiness or peace, so whenever they see that color, they automatically feel those emotions.